-In mid-December, a Barnard student’s murder in upper Manhattan rattled the city.
-On December 11, freshman Tessa Majors was on an early evening walk through a park near campus when she was approached by a group of teenage boys, who reportedly demanded that she hand over her belongings.
+A Barnard student’s murder in upper Manhattan in 2019 rattled the city.
+That December, freshman Tessa Majors was on an early evening walk through a park near campus when she was approached by a group of teenage boys, who reportedly demanded that she hand over her belongings.
 Police say the confrontation resulted in a struggle.
 Then, per the New York Times, one of the suspects stabbed her, leading to her death.

-“We lost a very special, very talented, and very well-loved young woman,” Majors’s family said in a statement the day after her death.
+“We lost a very special, very talented, and very well-loved young woman,” Majors’s family said in a statement following her death.
 “Tess shone bright in this world, and our hearts will never be the same.”

 Tessa Majors, 18, was a freshman at Barnard.

 According to the New York Times, Majors had recently moved to New York City from Charlottesville, Virginia, to start her first year at Barnard.
-She loved music, and spent her weekends practicing with her band, Patient 0, which had recently put out their first album.
-The Daily Beast reports that she had an interest in writing, and interned at a local newspaper last summer.
+She loved music and spent her weekends practicing with her band Patient 0, which had recently put out its first album.
+The Daily Beast reports that she had an interest in writing and interned at a local newspaper last summer.

 On December 11, Majors was fatally stabbed.

 Around 7 p.m., Majors was walking through Morningside Park when a group of teens approached her near West 116th Street and Morningside Drive, police department Chief of Detectives Rodney Harrison said.
-While police have yet to name a motive, they say the perpetrators attempted to steal Majors’s money and phone, resulting in a struggle.
-Harrison says that one of the assailants then pulled out a knife and stabbed Majors multiple times, and that the suspects — detectives believe there were three in total — quickly fled the scene.
+Police said the perpetrators attempted to steal Majors’s money and phone, resulting in a struggle.
+Harrison said that one of the assailants then pulled out a knife and stabbed Majors multiple times, and that the suspects — detectives believe there were three in total — quickly fled the scene.
 Majors, severely wounded, made her way up a flight of stairs and out of the park, and collapsed near the street.
 After a campus security guard found her unconscious, she was transported to Mount Sinai St. Luke’s Hospital, where she died later that night.

 Hours after Majors was attacked, Barnard president Sian Leah Beilock wrote in a campuswide letter, “We mourn this devastating murder of an extraordinary young woman and member of our community.”
 Mayor Bill de Blasio expressed similar shock in a news conference, saying, “It’s terrifying to think that that can happen anywhere.”